nayaba/github-collab-workflow/workflow.md

    - Never make changes directly to the `main` branch.

 2. **Keep Your Branch Updated**:
-   - Regularly pull updates from the `main` branch to keep your branch up-to-date:
+   - Pull updates from the `main` branch:
      ```bash
      git pull origin main
      ```